-Portrait Detective is a unique image-dating tool developed by Cassie Mercer from Inside History and the State Library of NSW to help you accurately interpret and decode historic images.
+Portrait Detective is a unique image-dating tool developed by Cassie Gilmartin from Inside History and the State Library of NSW to help you accurately interpret and decode historic images.

 Drawing on the research of historian and portrait-dating expert Margot Riley, Portrait Detective brings together a selection of images of Australian people sourced from the Library’s collections, dating from 1788.